 Google Fiber.
 The ISP lobby has gotten limits on municipal broadband in 20 states, and a fairly extreme (restrictive) bill was proposed in Kansas (but doesn’t seem to be going anywhere).
 ISPs don’t think it’s fair to compete with municipalities who take matters into their own hands to get competitive broadband service.

 Every Bitcoin startup.
-This one is so early, most folks don’t even know where to start lobbying.
+This one is so early in the Bitcoin era, most folks don’t even know where to start lobbying.
 That didn’t stop my home state senator, Joe Manchin to call for a complete ban.
 It was embarrassing (he’s since backed off, a little).

 What’s most interesting: in every single case (except Bitcoin, too early), the consumers are very happy (often extremely so).
 They’re enjoying the fruits of innovation and competition — exactly the way things are supposed to work.